-- Transfer candidates must have completed all TEP 3000 level course-work in residence at UNO.
+- Transfer candidates must have completed all Tier II course-work in residence at UNO.

 - Complete individualized prescriptive plan if applicable

-- Pass Praxis II Content Area and Principles of Learning and Teaching exams prior to Residency I. Must pass both exams by December 1 (previous Fall semester) if registered for Residency I in a spring semester and May 8 (previous Spring semester) if registered for Residency I in a fall semester.
+- Pass Praxis II Content Area and Principles of Learning and Teachings exams prior to student teaching.
+Must pass both exams by December 1 (previous Fall semester) if student teaching in a spring semester and May 8 (previous Spring semester) if student teaching in a fall semester.